dashpole/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 2. Support *both* a curated set of in-tree exporters, and the collector exporter

 While this setup is suitable for an alpha stage, it will require further review from Sig-Instrumentation and Sig-Architecture for beta, as it introduces a dependency on the OT Collector.
 It is also worth noting that OpenTelemetry still has many unresolved details on how to run the collector.

+#### Controlling use of the OpenTelemetry library

+As the community found in the [Metrics Stability Framework KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20190404-kubernetes-control-plane-metrics-stability.md#kubernetes-control-plane-metrics-stability), having control over how the client libraries are used in kubernetes can enable maintainers to enforce policy and make broad improvements to the quality of telemetry.
+To enable future improvements to tracing, we will restrict the direct use of the OpenTelemetry library within the kubernetes code base, and provide wrapped versions of functions we wish to expose in a utility library.

 #### Trace Utility Package